leandromonaco/Documentation/software-development-objectives.md

 # Support

-Build a strong culture of documentation, communication and knowledge sharing.
-We’ll be able to work more asynchronously by storing our team knowledge in one central location for any of us to access at any time.
+Build a strong culture of support, documentation, and knowledge sharing.

 Areas:
 * Documentation